 Corfe Castle is a fortification standing above the village of Corfe Castle.
 Built by William the Conqueror, the castle dates to the 11th century and commands a gap in the Purbeck Hills on the route between Wareham and Swanage.

-The first phase was one of the earliest castles in England to be built at least partly using stone when the majority built at the time were made of earth and timber.
+The first phase of construction was one of the earliest castles in England to be built partly using stone – when the majority built at that time were made of earth and timber.
 Corfe Castle underwent major structural changes in the 12th and 13th centuries and likely stayed similar for the rest of its active use.

 In 1572, Corfe Castle left the Crown’s control when Elizabeth I sold it to Sir Christopher Hatton.
 Sir John Bankes bought the castle in 1635, and was the owner during the English Civil War.
 His wife, Lady Mary Bankes, led the defence of the castle when it was twice besieged by Parliamentarian forces.
 The first siege, in 1643, was unsuccessful, but by 1645 Corfe was one of the last remaining royalist strongholds in southern England and fell to a siege ending in an assault.
 In March that year Corfe Castle was slighted (destroyed) on Parliament’s orders.

 Now owned by the National Trust, the castle is open to the public daily (excluding Christmas).
 It is protected as a Grade I listed building and a Scheduled Ancient Monument.

 The Castle will reopen soon!

 Corfe Castle will reopen from Thursday 3 December, and you’ll need to book your tickets by 3pm the day before you visit

 Latest Castle Information